Cabinet of Thein Sein

-The cabinet of Thein Sein (ဦးသိန်းစိန် အစိုးရ), headed by President Thein Sein, is the first democratically elected government of Myanmar after the military government.
+The cabinet of U Thein Sein (ဦးသိန်းစိန် အစိုးရ) (officially Union Government of the Republic of the Union of Myanmar), headed by President Thein Sein, was the first democratically elected government of Myanmar after the military government.
 It took office on 30 March 2011 after the 2010 Myanmar general election to 30 March 2016.

 Cabinet

 Cabinet resignations (August 2015)

 On 12 August 2015, Minister Tin Naing Thein, Myat Hein, Khin Yi and Than Htay, who will be competing in the November 8 election had resigned, and Lt-Gen Wai Lwin and Lt-Gen Thet Naing Win had moved to their former military responsibilities, replaced by Lt-Gen Sein Win and Lt-Gen Kyaw Swe.
 On 9 December, minister Ko Ko Oo died and Khin San Yi co-administrated both ministries.